danieldk/dpar/README.md

 ## Introduction

-dpar started out as a simple dependency parser in Java for teaching purposes.
-It was then rewritten in Go, because I like Go more :).
-The goal of dpar is twofold:
+dpar is a transition-based dependency parser in Go.
+The goal of dpar is

-1. To provide basic building blocks to construct transition-based dependency parsers.
+threefold:

-2. To provide a fast, traditional, feature-based, dependency parser.
+1. To provide a fast, traditional, feature-based, dependency parser.
-3. To provide a dependency parser that can be embedded easily in Go applications.
+2. To provide a dependency parser that can be embedded easily in Go applications.

-As a demonstration of dpar's modularity, the separate (soon to-be released) *dparnn* project provides a dependency parser that only uses word/tag/relation embeddings as input and uses a multi-layer perceptron for classification.
+3. To provide the basic building blocks for new research/experiments in dependency parsing.

+To encourage and demonstrate the modularity of dpar, the [dparnn](http://github.com/danieldk/dparnn) parser was developed in parallel. dparnn is a neural net dependency parser using word/tag/relation embeddings that dpar packages for transition systems, feature specification, and parsing.

 ## Documentation